 My first baby was a terrible sleeper from the start, which is quite normal.
 As a new mum, I naively thought I was prepared for the lack of sleep at night time but I hadn’t quite bargained for the lack of sleep ANY time – day and night.

-For the first month, Miss M seemed to be awake all of the time.
+For the first month, she seemed to be awake all of the time.
 All.
 Of.
 The.
 Time.
 And when she was awake, she was generally crying – unless I was carrying her around, upright, in the sling.
 Not sitting down.
 Not even ‘perching’ on the back of the sofa.
 CARRYING – walking, all of the time.

 As the weeks went on, she would fall asleep in the carrier and be content to then lie on me for a few hours sometimes which was lovely – we could both rest and I could sit down and relax but of course, I couldn’t sleep myself with her in the carrier so I was still shattered.

 At night time, she would sleep no more than 40 minutes so myself and my husband would take it in turns to pick her up and walk round with her upright until she felt back asleep – only to put her down and have her wake up after 30 seconds of course.

 We were exhausted, physically and mentally.
 She was a breastfed baby and I’d had supply issues from day one which also didn’t help my mental state and by 6 weeks’ old, I was climbing the walls with what little strength I could muster.

 By about 7 weeks, she was doing much better at night but still waking 2-10 times which I now know is very very normal in a new baby but at the time, I felt it was getting very difficult to manage.
-I didn’t have friends locally who could take Miss M for a walk so I could catch up on sleep and my family were all living on the other side of the world – me in Australia and them in the UK.
+I didn’t have friends locally who could take her for a walk so I could catch up on sleep and my family were all living on the other side of the world – me in Australia and them in the UK at the time.